RESIDENCIES AT

 Is there somewhere I can do my laundry?

-There is a washer and dryer available on site for use anytime, free of charge.
+For In-House Residents only, there is a washer and dryer available on site for use anytime, free of charge.

 Are there any safety concerns?